 - 5 feet or less from the Resource Conservation District or Jordan Riparian Buffer boundaries;

 - Encroachment into steep slopes per LUMO Section 5.3.2 (400 s.f. or greater of slopes 15% or greateR);

 - Adding an accessory dwelling unit.

-If you choose not to use the Online Permitting Services, you may also download applications forms and submit them in electronic format to Development Services.
+You may download applications forms and submit them in electronic format or in person to Development Services.